BirdeeHub/ExampleKotlinPluginLoader/README.md

 **A plugin loader example program in kotlin-jvm**

-dont worry, theres no java.
-I copy pasted a game I made to use as an example plugin.

 it can also load from local or over the internet. so thats kinda cool.

 I learned to use a profiler and found out that **IT STILL DOES NOT UNLOAD APPARENTLY**